Marpingen

 Marpingen is a municipality in the district of Sankt Wendel, in Saarland, Germany.
 It is situated approximately 8 km west of Sankt Wendel, and 25 km north of Saarbrücken.

 The municipality contains the urban areas Marpingen, Urexweiler, Alsweiler und Berschweiler, which have the status of Ortschaft, and Rheinstraße, which is in the administrative area of Marpingen, and Habenichts, which is in the administrative area of Urexweiler.

 History

-In 1876, at the height of the Kulturkampf, Marpingen was claimed to be the site of an apparition of the Virgin Mary, leading to a major conflict between the Prussian Government and the believers who flocked to Marpingen as a result.
+From 1822 to 1946, Marpingen was apart of the Rhine Province in the Kingdom of Prussia.
+In 1876, at the height of the Kulturkampf, Marpingen was claimed to be the site of an apparition of the Virgin Mary, leading to a major conflict between the Prussian government and the believers who flocked to the municipality as a result.